 Basically Paro is the place where you arrive in and depart from Bhutan, and the starting point for visits to Taktsang Lhakhang, better known as The Tiger’s Nest.
 Foreigners are most often guided up that mountain at the end of their visit to Bhutan, spending their first days elsewhere to get acclimatised to the altitude.
 I arrived in the early evening and there was not really much to do but eat and taking an early night.
 The next day started very early to get ahead of the crowd eager to climb this famous mountain.
 The hike was presented in the previous chapter from Bhutan.

 Paro itself is rich in history.
 The valley is long and wide, and is one of the most fertile parts of Bhutan.
 The views are great so aim for a good lookout point or two.
-One such place is the ancient watchtower called Ta Dzong.
-It has been converted into the National Museum of Bhutan but at the time of my visit, the exhibitions had moved into a new building next to it.
+One such place is the ancient watchtower by the name of Ta Dzong.
+It is now the National Museum of Bhutan.
+At the time of my visit, the exhibitions had moved into a new building next to it.
 The museum offers a good introduction to Bhutan’s nature and culture.
 The people behind the museum may however want to seek out advice from people abroad – there is a way to go in improving the museum’s attractiveness.

 Further down the hill we found the very impressive Rinpung fortress-monastery (dzong), or simply Paro dzong.
 Paro has always been an important place, and the first monastery was built as early as the 10th century.
 The fortifications took place in the 17th century to defend the valley against raiding Tibetan armies.

 This was my fourth dzong visit in Bhutan and I had by far got tired of them.
 This one is basically the same type, same architecture, but still different.
 In any case, it is extremely fascinating to be walking around in the temples and the courtyards looking for new angles to take pictures from.
 There is a famous bridge spanning the river below the monastery.